Where to elope in Washington?

 Another advantage with elopement is that their smaller nature can lead to lower price-points with vendors.
 Many photographers (myself included) have specific elopement packages that have coverage more tailored for these events.

 If you’re getting married in WA state (or anywhere), it’s really important to keep in mind the rules surrounding COVID-19 weddings and elopements.
 These rules have continued to evolve throughout the pandemic and it is important to keep up on what is legal in your particular county.
-Here is a link to all the rules that were in place as of the end of September and early October 2020.
+Here is a link to the rules in Washington state as they currently are in January 2021.
+At this time, indoor weddings are limited to 30 people and receptions are prohibited.
 I’ll do all I can to keep this link updated to whatever is the current rules.
 But, in general, we are looking at smaller weddings, especially if you want to hold them in a traditional wedding venue.

 As you’re writing your COVID wedding plan, I would also encourage you to also keep in mind the other staff involved in the wedding.
 Whether that be caterers, florists, or your favorite photographer.
 We all are doing everything we can to be safe between clients, but we also want to keep our own families safe.
 Everyone has different levels of comfort, but if you lead with open and honest communication, you can make events that are safe for all.